Mike Harris (basketball)

-Michael Harris (born June 15, 1983) is an American professional basketball player who last played for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+Michael Latrent Harris (born June 15, 1983) is an American former professional basketball player.

 College career

 Harris played college basketball for Rice University and finished his career as Rice's all-time leading scorer (2,014 points) and rebounder (1,111 boards).

 Professional career

 Harris played professionally for BC Kyiv of the Ukrainian Super League during the 2005–06 season.
 In the 2006–07 NBA preseason, Harris was signed by the Milwaukee Bucks, with whom he averaged 6.0 points per game and 2.4 rebounds per game in five preseason games before being cut from the team before the regular season started.
 Harris then spent the 2006–07 season with the Colorado 14ers of the NBA D-League.
 He averaged 11.8 points per game, 6.8 rebounds per game and 1.54 blocks per game in 48 games with the 14ers during the 2006–07 season.

 Harris then signed a non-guaranteed deal with the Houston Rockets on July 13, 2008, and after averaging 5.0 points per game and 6.0 rebounds per game in Houston's first two preseason games, he was by waived the club before the season started on October 22.

 In the 2007–08 season, Harris played for the Dongguan Leopards of the Chinese Basketball Association (CBA), averaging 28 minutes played per game, with 24.3 points per game and 11.6 rebounds per game in 25 games played.
 Following the end of the CBA season, Harris signed a 10-day NBA contract with the Houston Rockets on March 9, 2008, and after that he earned a contract from the club for the remainder of the season, with a team option for the next season.
 During the 2008–09 NBA preseason, Harris was released once again by the Rockets.

 In the 2009–2010 season, Harris was signed by the Rio Grande Valley Vipers of the D-League.
 After averaging 25.3 points with the Vipers, he was signed by the Houston Rockets.
 On January 6, 2010, Harris was waived by Houston.
 Later that season, Harris briefly played for the Washington Wizards, before rejoining the Vipers.
 On March 24, 2010, he signed with the Houston Rockets for another stint.
 He was reassigned to the Vipers on April 13, 2010.
-Harris was also named the 09-10 NBA D-League MVP.
+Harris was also named the 09-10 NBA D-League MVP along winning the NBA D-League Championship in a 2-0 victory over the 66ers.
+He posted 26 points and 16 rebounds in Game 2.